Dynamics of McMillan mappings III. Symmetric map with mixed nonlinearity: Form of the map and intrinsic parameters

-where $(')$ indicates the application of the map, and $F(P)$ is referred to as the {\it force function}.
+Here $(')$ indicates the application of the map, and $F(\cdot)$ is referred to as the {\it force function}.
 The most general {\it symmetric McMillan map}~\cite{mcmillan1971problem,IR2002II} is then defined by a special rational function of degree two:

 The map is {\it integrable}~\cite{veselov1991integrable}, meaning that there exists an {\it integral}/{\it invariant of motion} $\mathrm{K}_\text{s}[P,Q]$:

 that is given by a biquadratic function depending on six parameters